dukeboard/dukeboard.github.io/_site/doc/DOC.md

 #### Life Cycle
 In Kevoree, Components, Channels, Groups and Nodes have a Life Cycle.
 Thus, the runtime must be able to  start, stop and update these elements when needed.
-Depending on these elements' implementation, it may sometimes be required to perform some actions when stoping, starting or updating them.
+Depending on these elements' implementation, it may sometimes be required to perform some actions when stopping, starting or updating them.
 Life Cycle annotations are here to allow you to specify the methods to call on start, stop or update.
-There is no constraint on the method you select for these operation.
+There is no constraint on the method you select for these operations.
 <span class="warning-bloc"><span class="fa fa-exclamation-triangle fa-lg orange"></span> Be cautious about what you do in these methods, because you can freeze the entire runtime if you create a deadlock !</span>
 >Java
 *************